jasonamilne/sandbox/README.md

 The default implementation uses a 3D Game of Life variant with 26-connectivity:

-- **Survival**: Living cells with 4-5 neighbors survive
+- **Survival**: Living cells with 5-7 neighbors survive
-- **Birth**: Dead cells with exactly 5 neighbors become alive
+- **Birth**: Dead cells with 6-7 neighbors become alive
 - **Death**: All other cells die or remain empty

-These rules can be customized in the code.
+These rules are specifically tuned for 3D (26-neighbor) space to create stable, evolving patterns.
+The rules can be customized in the code.

 ## Scaling for Large Grids